ec-jrc/cbm/iacs_qa/data_validation/README.md

 - **Checking for missing values**: Detects any missing or `null` values in the required columns where a value is required.
 - **Identifying duplicate rows**: Identifies duplicate rows based on specific columns that must be unique (e.g., primary keys).
 - **Validating area-related columns**: Checks if area-related columns (e.g., total area) are in hectares and have up to four decimal places, ensuring their validity.
+- **Validating relationships between tables**: For the GSA/units amount claimed (ua) table, the script checks relational integrity by verifying that unique entries in the ua table exist in the interventions and GSA population tables.

 These controls materialise the requirements of [data specifications](https://lpis.jrc.ec.europa.eu/assets/images/dataspecifications/specs_data_submission_nov_2023.pdf) document published on the QUAP platform.